Joensw/solidity-formal-specification/README.md

 # solidity-formal-specification
-Implementation and specification of new Solidity "Data Strucutres" in form of contracts that may or may not be useful.
+Implementation of particular data structures in Solidity and specification / verification through the [solc-verify](https://github.com/SRI-CSL/solidity) tool.

 This repository is an ongoing WIP as part of my thesis.